Podcast

 Explore Anton's Wild World map below:

 This vibrant map is bursting with life!
 Animals, birds, sea-life and insects adorn every corner of the globe.
-Each species, including the native flora Anton has chosen to feature, is set against a background depicting their natural habitat: from a more familiar countryside landscape to dramatic mountain ranges and lush rainforests, vast deserts and icy polar tundra - all connected together by the deep blue ocean.
+Each species, including the native flora Anton has chosen to feature, is set against a background depicting their natural habitat: from a more familiar countryside landscape to dramatic mountain ranges and lush rainforests, vast deserts and icy polar tundra - all connected by the deep blue ocean.

 Images: Wild World © Anton Thomas.
 Photographs: Asiatic Lion by Bernard Gagnon, CC BY-SA 3.0, Tree Kangaroo: Photograph by Eric Gropp CC BY 2.0, and Inland Taipan: Photography by XLerate, CC BY-SA 3.